felixhammerl/bookworm/README.md

 ## Playlist files

 They playlists for the audio books are simple m3u files.
-Put your MP3 and your m3u files in the `books` directory.
+Put your MP3 and your m3u files on a USB stick.
 The m3u file should contain the path to the MP3 files.
 The MP3 files should be in the same directory as the m3u file.

 In order to make sure that your MP3 files are in the correct path, you can figure out the device and edit `/etc/fstab` to mount the device at the correct path.
-First, get the device identifier via `lsblk` and `blkid`.
+First, get the device identifier via `lsblk` (to identify the device) and `blkid` (to get the UUID).
 Then, add the device to the `/etc/fstab` file.
 Here is an example:

 ```
 UUID=B11B-1E14 /mnt/usb0 vfat defaults,auto,users,rw,nofail,umask=000 0 0